Monadical-SAS/Metaplex-Utils/README.md

 ### generate-new-metadata
 When you use CANDY MACHINE V2, there's a common problem related to edition name, as you already now all the editions use the same metadata link and this link doesn't have the edition number.
 (This problem is also common when you edit the metadata on chain).
 So, for that we created this little script that given a mint list recreate the aerwave metadata but now with the on chain name.

-You can optain the mint list using this. https://metaboss.rs/snapshot.html#snapshot-mints

 | Name    | Description    |
 | ------- | -----------    |